zrosenbauer/macbook/README.md

 # Macbook

-Zac's setup script(s) for new Macbooks.
+[@zrosenbauers](https://twitter.com/zrosenbauer)'s setup script(s) for new Macbooks.
 These scripts are NOT idempotent aka running once should be enough.

 ## Getting Started